blasd/import-export/README.md

 ```

 ##### Running
- 1. Copy the newly build export-import-1.0.SNAPSHOT.jar into the lib directory.
+ 1. Copy the newly built export-import-1.0.SNAPSHOT.jar into the lib directory.
  2. Create a Shell, Batch, or Powershell script with the following

 ```sh